 Such practices are in line with recommendations expressed by the Directors over the years, who deemed it beneficial to carry out this type of assessment with the assistance of an advisor after the first year of each term in office.
 The purpose of this is to allow consultants to gather opinions and recommendations from any new directors, once those directors have gained sufficient knowledge of the Company, the Group and the functioning of the Board and its Committees.

-During the current three-year term, which began on 12 April 2018 with the renewal of the Board of Directors, the Remuneration, Nomination and Sustainability Committee decided to propose to the Board of Directors that this self-assessment be carried out with the assistance of an advisor in order to confirm the aforesaid practices.
+During the current three-year term that began on 12 April 2018 with the renewal of the Board of Directors, the Remuneration and Nominations Committee decided during the latter two financial years to propose to the Board of Directors that this self-assessment be carried out with the assistance of an advisor.
 For the purpose of identifying such an advisor, the relevant business areas have contacted leading consulting firms.
 From among these, the Committee has selected the two proposals that they consider to be the best, to be presented for consideration by the Board.
-The advisor finally chosen by the Board provided assistance in the self-assessment carried out by the Board during the first half of the Financial Year.
+The advisor finally chosen by the Board provided assistance in the self-assessment activity carried out by the Board 2019 and during the Financial Year.

-The self-assessment process was carried out through individual interviews with the consultant in charge, based on a questionnaire prepared by the latter, revised and agreed in advance with the Chairman, the Chairman of the Remuneration, Nomination and Sustainability Committee and the Board Secretary.
+The self-assessment process was carried out through individual interviews with the consultant in charge, based on a questionnaire prepared by the latter, revised and agreed in advance with the Chairman and the Board Secretary.

-The questionnaire was sent to the Directors before the interviews and completed during the meeting in person.
+The questionnaire was sent to the Directors before the interviews and completed during the individual meeting.